How to :: create a view/report selector¶

-- What are the main points of view of the data I need to display?
+- What are the main points I need to display from my data?

-- What level of detail do my user need access?
+- What level of detail do my users need access to?

-Write down your users stories and validate them with your team.
+Write down your user stories and validate them with your team.

 As [this user] I need to see …

-This is the skeleton of your small-app, it will define the whole navigation for your user.
+This is the skeleton of your small-app that will define navigation for your users.

 Select the dataset containing your list of views and configure the view selector.

-📝 In this example, we want to have a Global overview of our sales, and focus on countries.
+📝 In this example, we want to have a Global overview of our sales and to focus on countries.
 So I want a dropdown menu where I can select “Global” or “France” or “UK”.

 Create a drill down experience for your end-users.
 Allow view selection from a hierarchy structure.

-You need a parent/child dataset looking like this :
+You need a parent/child dataset that looks like this :